The Ministry of Justice is now sending out a new bill for consultation to stop gangs recruiting children and young people for violent acts.

 Until November 2025, 127 children under the age of 15 were suspected of involvement in murder or murder plots.

-She announced that the police are now launching a national police operation aimed at stopping new recruitment.
-The aim is to put pressure on municipalities and their social services, among others, so that a child who is at risk of being recruited is taken care of that same evening - not the next weekday.
+She announces that the police are now starting a "national police operation" to put pressure on municipalities and their social services so that a child who is at risk of being recruited is taken care of that same evening - not the next weekday.